Best Shooting Glasses of 2024

 Radians Revelations Glasses Review

-I always keep a couple of pairs in my range bag and another set in my truck.
-These glasses have saved me when I’ve forgotten my primary ones or when someone I’m shooting with needs a pair.
-They’re no-fuss but incredibly reliable for eye protection.
+Why are these a must-have?
+They offer solid eye safety while shooting and come at a fantastic price.
+I always keep a few pairs in my range bag and another set in my truck.
+These glasses have saved me when I’ve forgotten my primary ones or when a shooting buddy needs a pair.
+They’re straightforward but incredibly reliable.

 Radians Revelation Glasses Pros and Cons